patchew-project/qemu/docs/system/riscv/virt.rst

   having AIA IMSIC (i.e. "aia=aplic-imsic" selected).
 When not specified, the default number of per-HART VS-level AIA IMSIC pages is 0.

+- iopmp=[on|off]

+  When this option is "on".
+An iopmp device and a dma device which is connected to the iopmp are added to machine.
+This option is assumed to be "off".

+- iopmp_cascade=[on|off]

+  When this option is "on".
+Second iopmp device which is cascaded by first iopmp device is added to machine.
+When iopmp option is "off", this option has no effect.
+This option is assumed to be "off".

 Running Linux kernel
 --------------------